 2. Attend a live demonstration of the art of lace making.

 Lace stores are curious spaces that exhibit a picturesque touch but also awe-inspiring displays of talent in this subtle art.
-Similar to what happens in the Lace Museum, you will witness the creation of beautiful embroidery with tools as seemingly simple as thread and needle.
+Similar to the Lace Museum, you will witness the creation of beautiful embroidery with tools as seemingly simple as thread and needle.
 The most fun part of visiting the lace stores in Burano is being able to witness live one of the local weavers creating the pieces in front of your eyes with breathtaking care.

 These types of presentations have become traditional on the island so in every lace store you will come across such a demonstration.
 Obviously, after watching the show you may be more inclined to buy.

-3. Marvel at the colorful houses of Burano.
+3. Marvel at the colorful houses of Burano

 Burano and its colorful houses are a tourist attraction of the island along with its lace artisans, however the story behind why is more interesting than you might imagine.According to the locals the facades of the houses were all painted in different colors as a way to guide the fishermen who worked from sunrise to sunset and in the most intrepid climates in the mist.
 When returning home, the colored facades make it easier to find the way back.

-4. Visit Casa Bepi
+4. Meet Casa Bepi

 Toselli, fond of painting, decided to make his house the most colorful in all of Burano.
 Every year he painted his facade with different colors and patterns, so it became a kind of game for visitors to go and see the new colors of Casa Bepi; this tradition continued until his death in 1985.